niravcodes/niravcodes.github.io/_posts/2019-01-05-movies-that-i-watched-when-i-was-sick.md

 Watching movies set in New York in the late 90's makes me very nostalgic, no idea why.
 And this movie is the epitome of New York in the 90's.
 I loved it.
 At times it gets cheesy but give me cheesy over sad any day.
 Also, Meg Ryan is beautiful.

-I'm looking forward to watching this movie after I have forgotten the details (which doesn't take very long for me).
+I'm definitely going to watch it the next time I get sick.

 # Pretty Woman

 ![](https://nirav.com.np/assets/img/pretty-woman.jpeg)

-If you are okay with fast forwarding through some sappy dialogue then this is a good movie.
-Your average millionaire falls in love with a hooker movie. _Pretty Woman_ is warm and funny, and I enjoyed it when I watched it.
+If you are okay with fast forwarding through some sappy dialogue then this is a good your-average-millionaire-falls-in-love-with-a-hooker movie. _Pretty Woman_ is warm and funny, and I enjoyed it when I watched it.
 But ...
 I don't know.
 At some level, its just a rich guy throwing expensive gifts till a girl he has bought for the week falls in love.
 This must have been new in the 90's but in 2019 I can't help comparing _Pretty Woman_ to the movies that it probably inspired.

 # Mr. & Mrs. Smith

 ![](https://nirav.com.np/assets/img/mrmrs.jpg)

-I had fun watching this one. _Mr. & Mrs. Smith_ has a great setting that lends itself well to witty dialogue and bickering.
-The lead characters are cool and funny.
+I had fun watching this one. _Mr. & Mrs. Smith_ has a great setting that lends itself well to witty dialogue and banter between the leads.
+The characters are cool and funny.
 I didn't expect any realistic action scenes going into the movie and wasn't disappointed.
 The endless stream of bullets just didn't touch Pitt and Jolie.

 Watching this movie, however, I was reminded of how much I don't like watching action movies.
-I don't think I will watch _Mr. and Mrs. Smith_ again, even though I enjoyed it greatly (it's not the movie, it's me).
+I don't think I will watch _Mr. and Mrs. Smith_ again, even though I enjoyed it.

 # The Sure Thing